Charles Brown and Charles Kelley: Trials and executions

 Hoping for leniency, Kelley pleaded guilty rather than face a retrial.
 At his sentencing hearing, his attorney, Robert C. Heithoff, presented additional evidence of his client possibly having a history of epilepsy.
 He told Johnson that "the easy thing and perhaps the popular thing is to hang Kelley.
 Many people would applaud you.
 Some would rejoice.
 But later, after consideration and thought, people would not gain in any acclaim of death.
 All life is worth saving, and mercy is the highest attitude of man."

-Johnson announced that he would need two weeks to reach his decision, which was considered an usually long amount of time.
+Johnson announced that he would need two weeks to reach his decision, which was considered an unusually long amount of time.
 On June 7, 1961, Johnson sentenced Kelley to death.

-After their appeals failed and governor Norman A. Erbe declined to intervene, Brown and Kelley were both executed at the Iowa State Penitentiary in Fort Madison.
+The appeals of both men were unsuccessful and Governor Norman A. Erbe declined to grant clemency.
+In an interview on August 1961, Kelley was resigned to his upcoming execution: "I have to pay for it, that's all there is to it.
+They felt I deserved this and gave it to me."
+He said he was remorseful, but conceded, "It's too late to be sorry."
+Brown and Kelley were both executed at the Iowa State Penitentiary in Fort Madison.
 Brown was hanged on July 24, 1962, becoming the first man executed in Iowa since 1952.
 As he walked to the gallows, he said he hoped that "the people will forgive me for what I've done."
 Brown's last words immediately before dropping through the trapdoor were "God forgive me."
 He was pronounced dead at 5:05 a.m.
 CST.

 Kelley was hanged on September 6, 1962.
+His last meal consisted of steak, potatoes, salad, blueberry pie, and ice cream.
 His last words were "I'm sorry what I did."
 Kelley was pronounced dead at 5:46 a.m.
 CST.
 His last request was for the prison chaplain, Lester Peter, to read the 23rd Psalm.
 At 21, Kelley became both the second youngest and last person to be executed in Iowa.
 Among the witnesses to his executions was Vencel, who still had a bullet lodged near his spine.
 "I'm pretty happy to be here today," he said.
 "He's got it coming to him.
 At least they got a trial.
 The other fellows shot by Kelley and Brown didn't get one."

-Another man, Victor Feguer, was executed in 1963, but he was hanged for a federal conviction.
+In an interview in 1995, Norman Erbe said he did not believe capital punishment was much of a deterrent and that his feelings on it were complex.
+However, he also stated that he never regretted denying clemency for Brown and Kelley, given the severity of the crimes and the overwhelming evidence of guilt."Not at all.
+I didn't then.
+I haven't since.
+I don't now."Another man, Victor Feguer, was executed in 1963, but he was hanged for a federal conviction.